poma-ai/.github/profile/README.md

 and still misses structural boundaries.

 Other proposed solutions use auto-summarization or guessed relations, relying on heuristics rather than true document structure, to create additional "context" information for chunks thus
-→ losing accuracy (through abtractions)
+→ losing accuracy (through abstractions)
 → and risking hallucinations.

 ---

-## How POMA AI Works - Structural Chunking
+## How POMA AI Works - The Structural Chunking Workflow

 Rather than slicing blindly or extracting structure from messy documents using brittle heuristics, POMA AI re-generates documents by using powerful generative intelligence and creating structural coherence inside these documents.